se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 If your experiment makes use of a :ref:`research tool <Provided research tools>`, the next step is to set up the correct research tool for your experiment.
 Afterwards, you need to build the base containers.
-First, you need to build the desired research tool for each base image required by your experiments (e.g., :ref:`VaRA Container build`).
-Then, you can select the desired research tool and afterwards build the base images with the :ref:`vara-container` tool.
+This process is explained step-by-step in our :ref:`container guide<Container Guide>`.

-You can now run your experiments in a container simply by replacing the ``run`` in your BenchBuild command with ``container run``, for example, like this:
+You can now run your experiments in a container using ``vara-run --container`` or,  when using BenchBuild directly, by replacing the ``run`` in your BenchBuild command with ``container run``, for example, like this:

 .. code-block:: bash